10 Best Mainland Greece Beaches You Cannot Miss

 Located in Thesprotia, close to Syvota, you’ll find Bella Vraka Beach.
 This mainland Greece beach is ideal for anyone who wants to grab a good book and a sunbed to chill out for a few hours.

 The main beach is separated into smaller coves by a long strip of white sand which gives you isolation if you need it but easy access to the main section of the beach if you want to be a bit more sociable!
 The shallow water is ideal for all swim levels, but it can be pebbly in places.
 As the beach is associated with a hotel, you will find that it’s jam-packed during the primary summer season, and watersports are available for residents of the hotel.
 There is also a small cafe on-site and sunbeds and umbrellas.

 If you’re not staying at the hotel, you can easily reach it by road, but from there, you will need to walk down a somewhat uneven path that is quite rocky.

 Faksitra Beach, Pelion

-Best for off the beaten track adventures
+Best for off-the-beaten-track adventures

 You will struggle to find one to beat Faksitra Beach in terms of beautiful beaches.
-Although you do need to walk down a relatively long and steep hill to get to it from the road, it’s more than worth the effort for the end destination.
+Although you need to walk down a relatively long and steep hill to get to it from the road, it’s more than worth the effort for the end destination.
 The beach is also only 15 minutes away from Fakistra itself.

 The beach is surrounded by high cliffs and trees, making it seem like you’re cut off from the rest of the world, but you’re pretty close in reality!
 The water is a green-tinge, perhaps reflected from the plentiful trees, but extremely clear and almost mirror-like.